New obstructions to symplectic embeddings

-The rest of this section is devoted to the proof of Theorem \ref{key}.
-We begin by fixing points $p_1, \dots , p_{3d-1}$ in $E \subset \CC P^2$ and an almost-complex structure $J \in {\mathcal J}_E^{\star}$ which meets all the conditions required for us to apply Lemma \ref{limit}.
+{\bf Step 1.} {\it Identifying a candidate.} We begin by fixing points $p^0_1, \dots , p^0_{2d}$ in $E \smallsetminus \Sigma$ and an almost-complex structure $J \in {\mathcal J}_E^{\star}$ which meets all the conditions required for us to apply Lemma \ref{limit} and Proposition \ref{path2}.
 In particular, we assume that the points $p^0_1, \dots , p^0_{2d}$ lie at the center of disjoint Darboux balls in $E \smallsetminus \Sigma$ of radius $r$ (arbitrarily close to $1/S$) and that $J$ agrees with the standard complex structure in these balls.
 By Lemma \ref{regular2} we may assume that the $J^N$ are all regular and that $J$ induces almost-complex structures on $(\CC P^2 \smallsetminus E)^{\infty}_-$, $SE$, and $E^{\infty}_+$ which are regular for somewhere injective, finite energy curves of genus zero.
 We may also suppose that the $p^0_i$ are in general position for all of the almost-complex structures induced by $J$.